johnridesabike/re-blossom/README.md

 ## How it works

-Matching along a weighted graph is notoriously difficult.
-Let's begin with a simple example.
+Matching along an undirected, weighted graph is notoriously difficult.
+The blossom algorithm does the heavy lifting for us in O(n³) time.
+Let's look at a simple example.

 Suppose you have a list of chess players, `[Mary, Joseph, Matthew, Mark, Luke,